Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: Introduction

-Detecting prompt optical emission requires some serendipity, as telescopes must be observing the particular region of sky in which a GRB occurs at that precise time, or be able to rapidly slew to cover the initial localization of the GRB from burst monitoring satellites.
-These issues can be mitigated by space-based optical observatories with a large field of view, which would allow for continuous monitoring of the burst from the minutes and hours before its explosion \footnote{While episodes of gamma-ray precursor emission are found in at least 1 in 5 bursts \citep{koshut_precursor_1995, lazzati_batse,swift_precursor,fermi_precursor}, optical precursors remain unobserved \citep{blake_bloom_precursors,precursor_080319B}.} and throughout the episodes of gamma-ray emission (to identify any prompt optical counterparts).
-These observations can extend to the afterglow phase and other late-time emission driven by different phenomena, such as kilonovae \citep{gw170817_paper} or supernovae \citep{galama_sn}, as canonically expected for short and long GRBs, respectively.
+The paucity of prompt optical detections of GRBs reflects the difficulty of detecting such emission serendipitously from the ground.
+Telescopes must be observing the particular region of sky in which a GRB occurs at the time of trigger (e.g., \citealt{xin_2023_prompt}), or rapidly slew to tile the initial localization of the GRB (e.g., \citealt{akerlof_1999_prompt,vestrand_2005_prompt}).
+These issues can be mitigated by space-based optical observatories with large fields of view, which can continuously monitor emissions from the minutes to hours before the explosion, through the time of the gamma-ray burst trigger, and after the cessation of prompt gamma-ray emission.
+Such continuous observations allow for the identification of prompt optical counterparts, the afterglow, and late-time emission such as kilonovae \citep{gw170817_paper} or supernovae \citep{galama_sn}.
+These observations could also constrain the existence of optical precursors, which have never been observed \citep{blake_bloom_precursors,precursor_080319B}, but may relate to the gamma-ray precursors that are seen in $\sim$\,20\% of bursts \citep{koshut_precursor_1995, lazzati_batse,swift_precursor,fermi_precursor}.

+In this work, we searched for optical emission from 22 GRBs with arcsecond-level localizations from Swift-XRT in data from the Transiting Exoplanet Survey Satellite (TESS).
+Of these, we detected nine bursts with optical emission.
+Section \ref{sec:obs} discusses the TESS observations, high energy data, and our searches for optical emission.
+Section \ref{sec:grb_lcs} presents our power-law fits to the afterglows and constraints on the brightness of optical flashes at the time of the GRB trigger.
+Section \ref{sec:physical_params} interprets the light curves and constrains burst parameters.
+Finally, Section \ref{sec:disc} discusses the utility of TESS for GRB science.